funfair-tech/fun-wallet-docs/docs/guide/web-sdk/react.md

 If you already have a `.env` just add the above properties to it.

-When you serve this now using `react-scripts start` and it will serve it on https.
-You will need to install the https cert as shown below:
+When you serve this now using `react-scripts start`, it will serve it on HTTPS.
+You will need to install the HTTPS cert as shown below:

 :::: tabs :options="{ useUrlFragment: false }"